 The trek will be rewarding and unforgettable, especially if you’re in good health and have no severe respiratory or heart conditions.
 While younger trekkers may need less preparation, older individuals with good stamina and a strong training regimen can also enjoy this trek.

-How to Prepare for the Everest Base Camp Trek without Lukla Flight
+How to Prepare for the Everest Base Camp Trek without Lukla Flight?

 Preparing for this trek requires both physical and mental strength.
 The demanding steep ascents and long hours of hiking in the Khumbu region require perseverance.
 A strong mental attitude is crucial, as the challenging terrain can lead to frustration if you’re not mentally prepared.